Learn more about self-harm treatment at Delta Medical Center in Memphis, TN

 While most people assume that self-harm is the act of cutting oneself, but there are many ways in which a person can self-injure.
 These may include burning, hitting one’s head, hitting oneself, sticking objects into the skin, punching things, throwing one’s body against hard objects, intentionally picking at wounds to prevent healing, and ingesting poison or inappropriate objects.
 Other ways an individual may self-harm is to deliberately place themselves in danger such as driving recklessly, binge-drinking, ingesting too many drugs, or practicing risky sexual behaviors.

 As self-harm is a temporary solution to an unresolved emotional issue, it is vital that those who engage in non-suicidal self-injury seek help.
 If you’re not sure where to turn, are afraid of telling another person for fear of judgment, or are scared to stop, it’s time for you to turn to the specialists at Delta Medical Center.
-In our center for healing, we offer compassionate care to help you understand and work through your emotional problems as well as medical attention for any of the consequences of your self-injurious behaviors.
+At our treatment clinic for healing, we offer compassionate care to help you understand and work through your emotional problems as well as medical attention for any of the consequences of your self-injurious behaviors.
 You don’t have to face this alone – let Delta help you learn to help yourself.

 Without proper treatment, individuals who are engaging in self-harming behaviors will only get worse as the root cause is not being properly addressed.
 Additionally, the act of cutting or burning oneself can lead to serious health consequences and lasting effects.
 Although self-harm is not usually meant as a suicide attempt, sometimes an individual can go too far and their self-injurious behavior can result in death.
 If you or a loved one is harming themselves it is important to seek treatment as soon as possible.

 At Delta Medical Center, we have the advantage of being able to offer our patients medical and psychological care under the same roof.
-Our caring and compassionate treatment staff, composed of doctors, nurses, psychiatrists, dietitians, physical therapists, and therapists offer you the 24 hour care that you need in order to overcome your self-harming behaviors.
-We are a top specialty-referral hospital that delivers excellent services to those in need.
+Our caring and compassionate treatment staff, composed of doctors, nurses, psychiatrists, dietitians, physical therapists, and therapists offer you the 24-hour care that you need in order to overcome your self-harming behaviors.
+We are a top specialty referral hospital that delivers excellent services to those in need.
 The staff at Delta is fully committed to providing comprehensive treatment to each individual that comes to us for help.
-With the proper care and support you can stop harming yourself and go on to live a happy life.
+With the proper care and support, you can stop harming yourself and go on to live a happy life.

-Delta Medical Center is determined to provide each patient with quality care delivered with respect and dignity.
+Delta’s treatment clinic is determined to provide each patient with quality care delivered with respect and dignity.
 Our qualified medical and psychiatric staff will be able to help you properly learn to stop engaging in self-harming behaviors and learn better ways of coping with outside stressors.
 At Delta, we offer a holistic approach to self-harm treatment, meaning that we aim to treat not just your symptoms, but the whole you.
 The staff at Delta provide progressive and comprehensive care with excellence, compassion, and competence.
 We work hard to be a beacon of light for our community.

 Upon arriving at Delta you will undergo a complete medical and psychological assessment to determine what your needs are.
-Based upon the findings, our fully-trained staff will develop a treatment plan that is unique for your condition and any other existing disorders.
+Based on the findings, our fully-trained staff will develop a treatment plan that is unique for your condition and any other existing disorders.